xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 the following:

 6.3.1.5.1 If the existing text (without whitespace) is a prefix of the replacement text of the proposal, create a new completion proposal.
+In filtering the proposals and in auto trigger characters, everything is case insensitive.
 6.3.1.5.2 Use the attributes of the proposal (see section 6.2) to build the appropriate proposal including text positioning and corresponding icon.
 Assure that the leading whitespace captured is prepended to the replacement text.
 This